eurobae/eurobae.github.io/_portfolio/decentraland.md

 For the analysis, I use the log of selling prices in USD (i.e., $\log{(Selling \text{ } price)}$) as a focal dependent variable.
 The figure below presents the trend of the monthly average of $\log{(Selling \text{ } price)}$.
 <img src="/assets/portfolio/decentraland/sales_yearmonth.png" width="600"/>

-While the monthly trend is decreasing, the yearly average looks comparatively stable, shown as below.
+While the monthly trend was decreasing, the yearly average looks comparatively stable, shown as below.
 <img src="/assets/portfolio/decentraland/sales_year.png" width="600"/>

 As the first preliminary statistical analysis, I employed the hedonic regression model.
 Parcel-specific characteristics here considered include whether parcel $i$ is a part of road ($road$), the shortest Euclidean distances to road ($distRoad$), to plaza ($distPlaza$), and to origin ($distOrigin$), and whether the sales was processed with MANA ($payMANA$) or Ether ($payETH$).
 The table below shows the estimation results of the hedonic regression model.